All Episodes

 This is another cutting edge of societal evolution story.

-I told you that coffee is a great way to they said coffee is a great way to combat cirrhosis of the liver.
+I told you that coffee is a great way to, they said coffee is a great way to combat cirrhosis of the liver.

-And it was bad for us, and it calcified it.
+And it was bad for us.

-Well, get this now from Health Daily News, two cups of coffee a day may promote heart health, decrease the risk of type 2 diabetes, and reduce leg pain related to exercise in many people, according to the U.S. Department of Agriculture.
+From Health Daily News, two cups of coffee a day may promote heart health, decrease the risk of type 2 diabetes, and reduce leg pain related to exercise in many people, according to the U.S. Department of Agriculture.

 Researchers have also been investigating the possibility that coffee could protect against neurodegenerative diseases like Alzheimer's and Parkinson's.